Theme

 Hy-MT2 is a Tencent-Hunyuan multilingual translation model family for complex real-world translation scenarios.

 Tencent-Hunyuan presents Hy-MT2 with 1.8B, 7B, and 30B-A3B variants, support for 33 languages, GGUF and FP8 options, IFMTBench, training materials, and deployment guidance for transformers, vLLM, SGLang, and llama.cpp paths.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is